Illumina/Polaris/release-notes/v1.5/README.md

 The release vcf contains genotypes of:

-- Parents and grandparents in the Platinum Genome pedigree
+- Parents and grandparents in the [Platinum Genome pedigree](http://dx.doi.org/10.1101/gr.210500.116)
-- Ashkenazi trio
+- NIST Ashkenazi trio from [Genome in a Bottle](https://www.nist.gov/programs-projects/genome-bottle)
-- 50 trio families in Polaris
+- 50 trio families in Polaris sequencing resources

 ## Summary statistics